 Measuring equipment

-In order to measure the ambient or illuminating light level a calibrated luxmeter will be required.
+In order to measure the ambient or illuminating light level, a calibrated luxmeter will be required.
 The luxmeter should be capable of measuring illuminance in the range required, e.g. 1 to 5000 lux and have sufficient resolution over that range, e.g. 3 significant figures.
 The luxmeter should have a spectral response close to V(λ) with an f1' figure of 2% or better (see IALA Recommendation E-200-3 on Marine Signal Lights - Measurement.).

 One problem with introducing a measuring instrument into a light booth is that the instrument itself tends to cast shadows, thereby compromising the evenness of illuminance in the booth.
 In order to keep this shadowing to a minimum, a luxmeter with a separate, and preferably small, measurement head is preferred.
 The head can be placed in the booth and the main body of the instrument can be placed outside the booth.
 More than one measurement head may be used at different positions within the booth to check the evenness and level of illumination.